 The Mamiya RB67 is a professional level medium format SLR camera that was produced between 1974 and 1990.
 It has some really interesting features such as its leaf lens and interchangeable film back options.
 In my opinion this camera is set apart from its competition by it frame size, at 6×7 it enables the photographer to take 10 landscape or portrait images.
 What makes this even more awesome is that you don’t even need to tilt the camera body to do it as the whole film magazine is on a rotating frame system!

-The camera came with a 90mm f3.8 lens, lens hood, waist level finder, penta prism and the shop threw in a nice bag too.
+The camera came with a 90mm f3.8 lens, lens hood, waist level finder, penta-prism and the shop threw in a nice bag too.
 The lens creates beautiful bokeh while maintaining the total sharpness of your subject.
-I have already shot a second roll of monochrome film on this camera but that’s for another project 😉 The camera has full manual exposure and features no electronics of any kind, I think that makes it a little more reliable in the long run in comparison to the RZ67.
-I feel that with time and practice i will be able to generate work to the full potential of this cameras ability.
-But for now it will take on the role of being a high end art and portrait camera rather than my usual documentary photography equipment.
+The camera has full manual exposure and is completely mechanical with no electronics of any kind.
+I’ve found that makes it a little more reliable in the long run in comparison to the RZ67 and cameras such as the Bronica ETRS as many of these kinds of camera were dependent on some kind of internal battery to operate.

 Having had this camera for years by this point, I can’t imagine being without it.
 It has become one of my primary cameras for almost all kinds of photographic work.
 This camera is always the first to put in my bag if I’m out shooting.
 As with the rest of my collection, I’m trying to focus on expanding my lenses and accessories in order to have a complete Mamiya RB67 system.

 Its an incredibly modular camera system.
 The full suite consists of 13 lenses and a whole bunch of other accessories including prism viewfinders, different ground glass focusing screens, and even a polaroid back for use with the polaroid type 100 instant packfilm, making it a true workhorse of a camera!